Professors: Carlos L. V. Aiken, David E. Dunn (emeritus),William I.

 Additional requirements are specified below for each degree.

-Remote Sensing Certificate is supported by the Department of Geosciences and
+The Remote Sensing Certificate is supported by the Department of Geosciences and the School of Economic, Political and Policy Sciences.

 The American Society for Photogrammetry and Remote Sensing (1997) defined remote sensing as the art, science, and technology of obtaining reliable information about physical objects and the environment, through the process of recording, measuring and interpreting imagery and digital representation of energy patterns derived from non-contact sensor systems.